 With your eID you can also manage your eProfile to change your password, turn email forwarding on, sign up for K-State Alerts emergency messages and phone calls, and more.

 Your eID's security is your responsibility.
 Keep your eID password private.
 K-State policy prohibits using someone else's eID or sharing passwords.
-Remember that you must change your password twice a year, at the beginning of the fall and spring semesters.
+Remember that you must change your password every 180 days.

 Click the links below if you currently have an eID or have ever had an eID.

 To change your eID, you will need to submit the eID change form available at the IT Help Desk.
 There is a $50 fee for each eID change, but the fee can be waived if specific criteria are met.
 Read more about changing your eID.